carljparker/checkins-uw-ios-hw6/readme.md

 I did not see anything in the Xcode autocomplete that corresponds to this key.
-And if I use either of the other `request...` messages, the user isn't ever presented the request to enable location services.
+And if I use either of the other `request...` messages, the user isn't presented the request to enable location services.

 ### Why is id<> Required for MKAnnotation? ###